GoDaddy Maximum Hosting Review and Coupons for 2023

 How much is the Maximum from GoDaddy?

-Is the Maximum a managed hosting account?
+Is the Maximum account a managed or shared account?

 Is there a free domain name included with the Maximum account?